mustafa-bhm/V.I.P.-CLUB/README.md

 - Node.js and Express to build the backend server
 - EJS for the Template engine
-- MangoDb for the database
+- MongoDb for the database
 - Mongoose as modeling tool for MongoDB

 ### Homepage non-members